Infinite product formulae for generating functions for sequences of squares: Introduction

 This paper started by the observation that, by the use of Jacobi's triple product identity, the proofs of all these conjectured formulae can be reduced to the verification of certain identities between (specialised) Jacobi theta functions.
 Now, it is a folklore fact that, since these theta functions are modular functions (for certain subgroups of $\SL_2(\mathbb Z)$), such identities are routinely verifiable.
 This is what we did, first.
 Subsequently, however, we wanted to have a conceptual understanding of the established formulae.
 Moreover, we were interested in whether there is more than just these, first empirically found, formulae from \cite{MercAA}.
 Indeed, further computer experiments led us to discover many more such formulae, but still of sporadic nature.
 Nevertheless, altogether, they helped us to come up with two parametric theorems that subsume several of the earlier empirically found formulae under one roof.

 Obviously, parametric theorems cannot be routinely verified anymore.
-Rather we found that Weierstra\ss' three-term relation between theta products is the ``magic" identity that is behind all of our formulae.
-More precisely, (aside from four formulae that are direct consequences of the Jacobi triple product identity) for one class of formulae the verification consists in a single application of Weierstra\ss' relation which reduces the sum of two theta products to a single theta product, while for a second class of formulae the verification requires first a double application of the triple product identity to reduce the sum of four theta products to the sum of two theta products, and then another application to reduce the latter to a single theta product.
+Rather we found that Weierstra\ss' three-term relation between theta products is the ``magic" identity that is behind {\it all\/} of our formulae.
+More precisely, (aside from four formulae that are direct consequences of the Jacobi triple product identity) for one class of formulae the verification consists in a single application of Weierstra\ss' relation which reduces the sum of two theta products to a single theta product, while for a second class of formulae the verification requires a double application of Weierstra\ss' relation --- a first application to reduce the sum of four theta products to the sum of two theta products, and then another application to reduce the latter to a single theta product.

 Our parametric theorems belong both to the first class.
 At this point in time, we are not able to offer a conceptual understanding for our proofs for the second class of formulae in the sense that we were not able to embed these into parametric families of formulae.
 Rather, we performed some computer assisted searches for more formulae in the second class that remained unsuccessful, suggesting that there may not be parametric families in the second class but only these sporadic formulae.